 Sage Smart Grinder Pro Review

-After over a year of use!
-(See the update at the bottom of the review)
+After nearly two years of use!
+(See the update at the bottom of the review).

 As was the case with the oracle when Sage (I should say Sage by Heston Blumenthal, but I can’t be bothered typing his name all the time – maybe I would if it was something easier like John Smith…) sent that to me on loan for a week, they box this grinder very well.
 It was delivered via UPS, the retail box was inside another thick box, like a Russian doll ;-).